ansible-community/antsibull/README.md

 If you want to create a new release::

-    vim changelogs/fragment/$VERSION_NUMBER.yml  # create 'release_summary:' fragment
+    vim pyproject.toml  # Make sure the correct version number is used vim changelogs/fragment/$VERSION_NUMBER.yml  # create 'release_summary:' fragment
     antsibull-changelog release --version $VERSION_NUMBER
     git add CHANGELOG.rst changelogs